-If you're in a 3-person group, your group must implement one additional feature and demonstrate it works (via tests, a CLI, or benchmarks).
-2-person groups can start thinking about these too, as you may want to implement them for an A-level design of your final project, Puddlestore.
+If you're in a 3-person group or taking CS138 as a capstone, your group must implement one additional feature and demonstrate it works (via tests, a CLI, or benchmarks).
+Please submit this form if this applies to you.